laurenstacho/IntroPhysicalGeography/README.md

 # Introductory Level Physical Geography

+Hello Geographers (or those interested in taking a Geography course!),

 This repository contains materials for an introductory level course in physical geography that covers topics in Earth's weather, climate, and biomes.
 This course is taught in person and online at Eastern Washington University by a variety of instructors so each section of the course is slightly different--these are how I teach the course.
 These materials are of my own design and creation unless otherwise noted.

 I have been continuously updating this course prep and teaching this course in some iteration or modality since Fall 2007.
 The materials in the lectures and labs are the result of many years worth of improvement, and the efforts many Geographers around the world through their dedicated teaching.
 I have been inspired and advised by many people through my career and I believe these slides have benefitted as a result of such collaboration.